 Qualification is easier because the government wants to spur homeownership in rural areas.
-Home buyers might qualify even if they’ve been turned down for another loan type in the past.Compare Rates From Top Rated National Lenders and Save (Nov 14th, 2019)
+Home buyers might qualify even if they’ve been turned down for another loan type in the past.Find a lock low USDA rates.
+(Apr 9th, 2020)

 Mortgage rates today

 While a monthly mortgage rate forecast is helpful, it’s important to know that rates change daily.